liz-lorena/2020/_posts/2018-05-01-phony-reality.md

 role: Game Developer and Designer
 img: phonyreality.jpg
 link: /projects/phony-reality
-excerpt: This is my second game made in the Unity game engine.
+excerpt: This is the second game I made in the Unity game engine.
 It's a 3D walking simulator with simple fetch quests.
+The goal of the game is to find your smartphone in a strange surreal world.
+It was fascinating to learn more C# for this project and how object-oriented programming works in a game with 3D assets.
 relevant: "no"
 ---